The Dirichlet problem for a family of totally degenerate differential operators

 Note that Proposition \ref{main result3} extends the analogous result proved by Manfredini \cite{Man97} for the case $\vartheta =0$.
-The requirement that the time coordinate of $z_0$ is $t_0= 0$ is needed because the definition of the cone $C_{z_0}$ requires a dilation-invariance property of $\L$ which, in the case $\vartheta >0$, is granted only for $t_0=0$ (see \eqref{dilation_invariance} below).
-On the other hand, the exterior cone criterion proved by Manfredini \cite[Theorem 6.3]{Man97} applies to every point $z_0=(x_0,t_0)$ with $t_0 \ne 0$.
+The requirement that the time coordinate of $z_{\rm o}$ is $t_{\rm o}= 0$ {both in Theorem \ref{main result2} and in Proposition \ref{main result3}} is needed because the definition of the cone $\mathcal{C}({z_{\rm o}})$ requires a dilation-invariance property of $\Lc$ which, in the case $\vartheta >0$, is granted only for $t_{\rm o}=0$ (see \eqref{dilation_invariance} below) {as well as to use the particular invariance properties of the fundamental solution $\Gamma$ of $\Lc$.
+On the other hand, the exterior cone criterion proved by Manfredini \cite[Theorem 6.3]{Man97} as well as the equivalent characterization of the regularity of boundary points in \cite[Theorem 5.4]{LU10} do apply to every boundary point $z_{\rm o}=(x_{\rm o},t_{\rm o})$ with $t_{\rm o} \ne 0$.

-Let us briefly discuss Proposition~\ref{main result3} in the simplest case of~${\it m_0}=N$,~$\vartheta = 1$ and~$B = \mathbb{O}$, that is
+Let us briefly discuss Proposition~\ref{main result3} in the simplest case of~${\it m}=N$,~$\vartheta = 1$ and~$B = 0$, that is